thmtvz/betterPrinting/README.md

 new PrxSettings()
 	.augment("print", "LOG: ", "start") // prefer using the PRINT constant from the globals module!
 	.replace("print", "sad emoji :(", "happy emoji :)")
-	.inject(); // you can get the final proxy via .build() method, inject automate the proxy insertion into console obj
+	.inject(); // you can get the final proxy via .build() method, inject automate the proxy insertion into console object

 print("sad emoji :("); // outputs happy emoji :) in a out.log file
 error("im not in a file"); // im not in a file